W. J. Coffee: Biography

 Coffee also produced a terra cotta copy of the Florentine Boar (1806) and a number of terra cotta statues of Greek figures representing medicine and healing for the garden of Joseph Strutt.The Boar was moved from Strutt's garden to the Derby Arboretum, which Strutt donated to the town.
 The Boar was destroyed during World War II but has been recently replaced.
-Coffee also made a 10 ft terra cotta statue of Asclepius, the Greek god of medicine, for William Strutt's Derbyshire Infirmary which was mounted above a dome at the very pinnacle of the newly designed hospital.
+Coffee also made a 10 ft terra cotta statue of Asclepius, the Greek god of medicine, for William Strutt's Derby Infirmary, which was mounted above a dome at the very pinnacle of the newly designed hospital.

-In 1816, Coffee emigrated from England to New York City, where he became famous as a sculptor for American historical figures such as James Madison and Thomas Jefferson.
-Coffee passed the latter part of his life in Albany, New York, where he received commissions including two plaques for the Albany City Hall, c.
+In 1816, Coffee emigrated from England to New York City, where he became famous as a sculptor of American historical figures such as James Madison and Thomas Jefferson.
+Coffee moved up-state to Albany in 1826, where he received commissions including two plaques for the Albany City Hall, c.
 1831.
 He also made the ornamental plaster mouldings for Jefferson's house and for the University of Virginia.
 Coffee also sculpted a statue of Winfield Scott, which later served as a model for an engraving of Scott on a U.S. Postage stamp, issued in 1870.